-Board rentals in Costa Rica can range from $10 – $25 per day, and a lot of surf shops are pretty laid back and negotiable on pricing.
+Surfboard rentals in Costa Rica can range from $10 – $25 per day and a lot of surf shops are pretty laid back and negotiable on pricing.
 If you rent the board for an extended period of time you will most likely get a better rate.
 If you bring boards, then you just have to pay for extra baggage fees, which can range significantly and cost you anywhere from $50 – $150+ each way.
-Check out our breakdown of surfboard bag fees by airline to get an idea of the best and worst airlines for surf travel.
+Check out our breakdown on surfboard bag fees to get an idea of the best and worst airlines for surf travel.

-If you’re a beginner surfer, you’re in good hands, er, waters!
-Costa Rica is a great place for beginners because the water is warm, there’s small sand-bottom breaks all over the place, and surf schools on just about every corner.
+If you’re a beginner surfer, you’re in good hands, or rather, waters!
+Costa Rica is a great place for beginners because the water is warm, there are small sand-bottom breaks all over the place, and surf schools on just about every corner.
 Most surf schools include board rental in a package, so you’re covered.
 Rates for surf lessons will vary depending on how many people are in your group.

 Cost of a group lesson: $45 – $60 per 2-hour session (including board rental)

-For the more intermediate to advanced surfers, there’s a few options to hop on some surf charters for the day and check out some legendary spots like Witch’s Rock and Ollie’s point.
+For more intermediate to advanced surfers, there are a few options to hop on some surf charters for the day and check out some legendary spots like Witch’s Rock.
 The prices can be more expensive than surf charters in places like Indonesia, but like with most surf destinations, you might be able to find some less expensive options when you get there.

 Cost: Prices vary big time, but you can find boats starting at around $100 per person.
 Here’s some example pricing for trips to Witch’s Rock and Ollie’s point:

 - $500 (for 4 people) + $15 p/p for Santa Rosa National Park entrance fee for a day trip with Boo’s Adventures